vittominacori/erc1363-payable-token/README.md

 It means that we can add a callback after transferring or approving tokens to be executed.

-This is an implementation of the [EIP-1363 Payable Token](https://eips.ethereum.org/EIPS/eip-1363) that defines a token interface for EIP-20 tokens that supports executing recipient contract code after `transfer` or `transferFrom`, or spender contract code after `approve` in a single transaction.
+This is an implementation of the [EIP-1363](https://eips.ethereum.org/EIPS/eip-1363) that defines a token interface for EIP-20 tokens that supports executing recipient contract code after `transfer` or `transferFrom`, or spender contract code after `approve` in a single transaction.

 ## Abstract
 There is no way to execute any code on a receiver or spender contract after an EIP-20 `transfer`, `transferFrom` or `approve` so, to make an action, it is required to send another transaction.